 It is possible to gain extra credits on these modules by taking examinations/assignments based on the full Module MSc syllabus.

-This course is supplemented with a 3-month Distance Learning Programme comprising extra course material, tutorials, working through past exam papers and liaison with a Tutor.
+This course is supplemented with a three month distance learning programme comprising extra course material, tutorials, working through past exam papers and liaison with a Tutor.

 Students from overseas